Retail Fulfillment Strategies for Seamless Order Management

 2. Third-Party Logistics (3PL) Providers

-❌ Less control over operations
+Limitations: Less direct control over day-to-day operations.

 3. Dropshipping